 On November 11th at the Alberta Legislature, Capital Plaza, Edmonton will commemorate the centennial anniversary of THE ARMISTICE.
 A Tribute to mark the end of the First World War.
 The event will be a remarkable experience for all ages.

 Join us for a day of commemoration and celebration

-A WW1 Tribute Ceremony with Loyal Edmonton Honour Guard at the Alberta Legislature Plaza
+A WW1 Tribute Ceremony featuring The Loyal Edmonton Regiment at the Alberta Legislature Plaza.

 Bring your family’s WW1 stories and share them at the WW1 Memory Wall

 Visit with WW1 soldier interpreters and hear their stories of the Great War and their homecoming

 See the Lord Strathcona Regiment Horses and Corral

 Walk the John McCrae Poppy Labyrinth and leave a message for the next 100 years

 Explore exhibits at the Legislative Assembly Visitor Centre plaza and pavilion.

 Collect the WW1 Edmonton Bulletin – the “original” homepage - a reproduction of our city’s first newspaper front page

 Listen for the Bells of Armistice, rung throughout Alberta